Belliee/Angular-Tutorial-translation/README.md

 * to start a new project: ng new<app name>
 * to start project: npm start or ng serve
 * to stp: control c.
+* now.sh to deploy uor app, free to use

 ### First Syntax